 If you’re struggling with infertility, it may help to know you’re not alone.
 Infertility is a worldwide issue and affects 15% of couples globally.
 I hear more about it as I get older and so I put together some information to help.
 I really wish there was a magic wand that we could wave and make this a thing of the past.

-While different factors cause infertility issues, for most individuals the cause is often related to an issue with ovulation, the fallopian tubes, or sperm.
+While different factors cause fertility issues for men and women, for most individuals the cause is often related to an issue with ovulation, the fallopian tubes, or sperm.
 Unfortunately, in 5-15% of cases, doctors don’t know the cause, otherwise known as unexplained infertility.

 Common fertility treatments include hormone therapy, surgery, and assisted reproductive technology (ART).
 ART includes treatments like IUI (intrauterine insemination) and IVF (in vitro fertilization).
 If choosing IVF, you may have a choice between traditional IVF using your own eggs or undergoing a fresh or frozen donor egg cycle using donor eggs.
 You can consult knowledgeable professionals from institutions like Donor Egg Bank USA to help you decide what choice is right for you.